“You should never call a psychopath a psychopath. It upsets them.”

 Filming is currently taking place across Paris, London and Amsterdam.

-What else do we know about the second season?
+What else do we know about the second season of Killing Eve?

 Actress and writer Emerald Fennell is taking over the reins from Waller-Bridge as Killing Eve’s lead writer for the second season.